 Before we could enter Hubiku Cenote, we were required to visit a shower area where we rinsed off, changed into bathing suits, and stowed our clothes in a locker.
 With hoards of tourists visiting Mexican cenotes each year, this process is necessary to remove sunscreen, oil, and perfume residue from the body so the cenotes will remain clean and pure for many years to come.

-Life jackets are available near the lockers if you're concerned and think you may need one, and towels are provided with the entry fee.
-(Note: Our entry fee was included with the tour, but if you're visiting on your own expect to pay a nominal fee to enter.)
+Life jackets are available near the lockers, and towels are provided with the entry fee.
+(Our fee was included with the tour, but if you're visiting on your own expect to pay a nominal fee.)

 Getting Sidetracked by Monkeys